Rhipe is eyeing up local partners products and services with a view to helping to take those offerings to new markets.

-“There is another solution from Acronis that is a packaged solution of backup and storage, which can be used by partners who don’t have their own data centre,” he adds.
+“There is another solution from Acronis that is a packaged solution of backup and storage, which can be used by partners who don't have their own data center,” he adds.

 “If they are a reseller wanting to resell a packaged solution around backup – for everything from a workstation to the server and a virtualised instance – they can do that.

 “If they're a partner who wants to build their own environment, they can also do that using a different version of the Acronis products to create a service provider environment.
 Then they can whitelabel and create their own solution to take to market.